Chocolate Cream Pie

 My father is one of those people for whom dessert is not really dessert unless it’s chocolate.
-He used to keep a stash of Hershey kisses in the back of the freezer (he swore they weren’t off limits yet my sister and I could never reach them) and every night after dinner, he would line a bunch of them up on the arm of the sofa and relish them slowly, one by one, while he watched TV.
+He used to keep a stash of Hershey kisses in the back of the freezer — where my sister and I could never reach them — and, every night after dinner, he would line a bunch of them up on the arm of the sofa and relish them one by one while he watched TV.
 We all have our quirky food habits, right?

 The first step is to make the filling because it needs time to cool before you assemble the pie.
 Combine the sugar, cornstarch, and salt in a saucepan and whisk gently until combined.
 Next, combine the milk and egg yolks.
 Slowly add the milk mixture to the saucepan, whisking until mixture is smooth.

 Cook over medium heat, whisking constantly, until the mixture bubbles and thickens.